4th International Conference

 The conference language is English and all papers and presentations should be in English.

-The conference fee is 395 Euros (295 Euros for post-grad students and non-participants).
+The conference fee is 395 Euros (295 Euros for students and non-participant partners or companions).

-Abstracts of no more than 350 words may be submitted online only:
+Abstracts of no more than 350 words may be submitted online only at: www.differenceandsolidarity.org

 For any questions or concerns please see our website, including the FAQ page, or contact the conference organizers at the email address below.